mkideal/cli/README.md

 * Supports custom Validator.
 * Supports slice and map as a flag.
 * Supports any type as a flag field which implements cli.Decoder interface.
-* Supports any type as a flag field which use FlagParser.
+* Supports any type as a flag field which uses FlagParser.
 * Suggestions for command.(e.g. `hl` => `help`, "veron" => "version").
 * Supports default value for flag, even expression about env variable(e.g. `dft:"$HOME/dev"`).
 * Supports editor like `git commit` command.(See example [21](http://www.mkideal.com/golang/cli-examples.html#example-21-editor) and [22](http://www.mkideal.com/golang/cli-examples.html#example-22-custom-editor))